- September 29, 2016

 The Metronomicon is a single player and multiplayer role playing game with fantasy and comedy themes.
 It was developed by Akupara Games and was released on September 29, 2016.
 It received positive reviews from both critics and players.

-- music232 mentions Positive Neutral Negative
+- music343 mentions Positive Neutral Negative

-“The game doesn't have button presses in sync with what's being played most of the time; it's usually just pressing buttons in time with the music but not in sync with what's going on.”
+“The game doesn't have button presses in sync with what's being played most of the time, it's usually just pressing buttons in time with the music but not in sync with what's going on.”

 808s and bone breaks: The Metronomicon review